Wabanaki Confederacy: Name and etymology

-Waban-aki can be translated into a number of ways but is most often translated into "Dawnland".
+Waban-aki can be translated in a number of ways but is most often translated into "Dawnland".

-The political union of the Wabanaki Confederacy was known by many names, but it is remembered as "Wabanaki", which shares a common etymological origin with the name of the "Abenaki" people.
+The Wabanaki Confederacy was known by many names, but it is remembered as "Wabanaki", which shares a common etymological origin with the name of the "Abenaki" people.
 All Abenaki are Wabanaki, but not all Wabanaki are Abenaki.

-During the time it existed, the political union went by other names, some shared and some unique to individual members.
+Historically, the confederacy went by many other names, some shared and some unique to individual members.
 The Mi'kmaq, Passamaquoddy, and Wolastoqey called it Buduswagan ("convention council").
 The Passamaquoddy also had their own unique name: Tolakutinaya ("related to one another").
 Finally, the Penobscot interchangeably called it Bezegowak ("those united into one") and Gizangowak ("completely united").

 Early contact period (1497–1680s)

 1627 illustration by Mattheüs Merian of local people hunting using fire, canoes and bows and harvesting corn on Pesamkuk (Mount Desert Island).

 Small-scale confederacies in and around what would become the Wabanaki Confederacy were common at the time of post-Viking European contact.
 The earliest known confederacy was the Mawooshen Confederacy located within the historic Eastern Penobscot cultural region.
 Its capital, Kadesquit, located around modern Bangor, Maine, would play a significant role as a political hub—for the future Wabanaki Confederacy, for example.

 In 1500, Portuguese explorer Gaspar Corte-Real reached Wabanaki lands.
 He captured and enslaved at least 57 people from modern-day Newfoundland and Nova Scotia, selling them in Europe to help finance his trip.
 The rich fishing waters full of cod in and around the Gulf of Saint Lawrence attracted many Europeans to this area.
 By 1504, French Bretons were fishing off the coast of Nova Scotia.
 Norman fishermen began to arrive around 1507, and they too would start kidnapping people from the surrounding land.
 This would hurt relations with some tribes.
 But the fishermen also started slowly introducing European trade goods to the Wabanaki, returning to Europe with North American trade goods.

 After the establishment of the Treaty of Tordesillas by which Catholic Europe established spheres of influence for exploration, Portuguese explorers commonly believed that Newfoundland and Wabanaki lands were on the Portuguese side of the Inter caetera, entitling them to the land.
 Portuguese explorer João Álvares Fagundes attempted to establish the first European colony in Wabanaki lands in 1525.
 He brought families totaling almost 200 people, mostly from the Azores, and founded a fishing settlement in Cape Breton, within Mi'kmaq territory.
 The settlement lasted at least until 1570, as fishing ships brought news of them back to Europe.
 The fate of the settlement is unknown, but the people would have interacted with the local Mi'kmaq.